News & Updates

 Pediatric Neuropsychology Residency Program: Additional Training Opportunities

-Support from the Maternal and Child Health Bureau's LEND (Leadership Education in Neurodevelopmental Disabilities) program has allowed us to create and maintain an interdisciplinary training model.
-Neuropsychology residents are part of that group, which includes (but is not limited to) pediatrics, social work, occupational and physical therapy, speech-language pathology, nutrition, neurology, physiatry, psychiatry, education and audiology.
+Support from the Maternal and Child Health Bureau’s LEND (Leadership Education in Neurodevelopmental Disabilities) program has allowed us to create and maintain an interdisciplinary training model.
+Neuropsychology residents are part of that group, which includes pediatrics, social work, occupational and physical therapy, speech-language pathology, nutrition, neurology, physiatry, psychiatry, education, and audiology.
 Our residents also actively participate in a structured series of seminars, rounds, and clinics.
 In order to provide comprehensive interdisciplinary training, all trainees complete an individualized training plan (ITP).

 - Neuropsychology Seminar

 See our listing of weekly training opportunities and schedule of neuropsychology seminars and professional development events:

 Postdoctoral residents are provided with opportunities to participate in or develop their own research project within the fields of neuropsychology or neurodevelopmental disabilities.
 While our fellowship is primarily a clinical experience, residents also have the opportunity to present research at a national and international meeting, and most have at least one peer-reviewed paper in press by the end of the residency.
 Research opportunities are available through the mentorship of faculty members and researchers throughout the Kennedy Krieger and Johns Hopkins research community.